 Writing for five years on a hundred short stories and picking the ones you believe to be the best is not a good way to go at this.
 But there is one great advice to follow.
 Time.

-In this battle of quality vs. quantity, when so many writers are just trying to release at least one title each year, when audiences are growing so hungry (see G.R.R.
-Martin and his A Song of Fire and Ice series), the answer is time.
+In this battle of quality vs. quantity, when so many writers are just trying to release at least one title each year, when audiences are growing so hungry, the answer is time.
 It’s something all writers should think about.

 Whether or not they’re willing to spend more time refining a certain piece of work.
 To tie up all the loose ends, to make the writing really shine.
 It’s also a question of whether they’re willing to spend 3 years working on a novel, only to enjoy moderate success.
 Or no success at all.
 It’s hit and miss, actually.